-METHODS AND REGULATIONS TO ENSURE CORPORATE SOCIAL
+5.2 METHODS AND REGULATIONS TO ENSURE CORPORATE SOCIAL RESPONSIBILITY

-RESPONSIBILITY

 Nowadays business sector is becoming more and more influential and authoritative and plays one of the key roles in the development of the world society.
 Because the impacts of the business are so large, and with potential to be either positive or negative, governments and wider society should pay special attention to the fact that business can contribute a lot to the world sustainable development.
 And it is necessary to mention that business laws and regulations worldwide are becoming more uniform in response to economic globalization.
-The same is true of Corporate model.
+The same is true of Corporate Social Responsibility (CSR).

+Corporate Social Responsibility is a form of self-regulation that is integrated into a business model.
 CSR is the process with the aim to embrace the responsibility for the company's actions and encourage the positive impact through its activities on the environment, consumers, employees, communities, stakeholders and all other members of the public sphere who may also be considered as stakeholders.
-The term CSR came into common use in the late 1960s and early
+The term CSR came into common use in the late 1960s and early 1970s after many multinational corporations formed the term stakeholder, meaning those on whom an organization's activities have an impact.